makersacademy/CV/README.md

 ## Meads Chalcroft
 ##### GitHub version of CV: https://github.com/meads58/CV
 ##### LinkedIn: [Meads Chalcroft](https://nz.linkedin.com/in/meadschalcroft)
 A passionate Software Engineer who brings a unique and valuable IT skill set.
 This is through a combination of proven technical skills delivering web solutions with Rails and a wealth of IT project experience and communication skills from being a Software Tester of 9 years.
+The perfect role offers technically challenging problems, have a strong team ethos and be in a fun company that fosters growth to being a better Software Engineer.

 ### Skills for the job
 #### Software Engineer